-Project Procurement Management
+9. Project Procurement Management

 Now conduct those procurements by hiring the contractors, which includes a statement of work, terms of reference, request for proposals and choosing a vendor.
 You’ll want to control the procurement process by managing and monitoring, and then closing the contracts once the work has been done to everyone’s satisfaction.

-Project Stakeholder Management
+10. Project Stakeholder Management

-Now plan stakeholder management, which means listing each stakeholder and prioritizing what their concerns are and how they might impact the project.
+Now plan stakeholder management, which means listing each stakeholder and prioritizing their concerns and how they might impact the project.
 This will lead to managing stakeholders’ expectations to make sure their needs are met and that you’re in communication with them.

-Project management knowledge areas bring a project to life, but that life can be chaotic and complex, which is why a project manager needs a tool to help manage all these moving parts of a project.
-ProjectManager.com is a cloud-based project management software with real-time dashboards and Gantt charts to monitor the project accurately throughout its many phases.
+Project management knowledge areas bring a project to life, but life can be chaotic and complex, which is why project managers need a tool to help manage all these moving parts of a project.
+ProjectManager is online project management software with real-time dashboards and Gantt charts to monitor the project accurately throughout its many phases.
 See how it can help you manage your projects by taking this free 30-day trial.